-- Sugar – Optional, only use if you can’t find sweet yellow onions
+- Sugar – Optional; only use if you can’t find sweet yellow onions.

-- Salted Butter – Used to caramelize the onions
+- Salted Butter – Used to caramelize the onions.

 - Flour – Added to the butter and onions.
 This will add some body to the soup.

-- Worcestershire sauce – My secret ingredient.
+- Worcestershire sauce – My secret ingredient for many slow cooker recipes.

 - Seasonings – Salt, pepper, oregano, thyme, garlic, and a bay leaf.

-- Toppings – Homemade Croutons (recipe below), swiss cheese, and parmesan cheese.
+- Toppings – Homemade Croutons (recipe below), Swiss cheese, and Parmesan cheese.

-How to carmelize the onions:
+How to caramelize the onions:

 - Set a pan to medium-high heat.
 Add the butter.
 When the butter is melted, add the onions and sprinkle with salt and pepper.